Lemoncode/ngrx-by-sample/03 set up store/ngrx-app/README.md

 export type Actions = LoadGames;

 ```
-### 5. After this we are going to create our first reducer.
+### 5. After this we are going to create our first reducer, place it in the reducers folder.

 ```typescript games.reducers.ts
 import * as games from '../actions/games.actions';